yourbase/yb/README.md

       build_target: default
 ```

-The YourBase config was designed from the ground up to be a fast, composable
+The YourBase configuration was designed from the ground up to be a fast,
-and easy to use method to declare build targets.
-Targets defined in the config
+composable and easy to use method to declare build targets.
+Targets defined
-are built in an isolated and uniform container, so local builds are similar to
+in the configuration are built in an isolated and uniform container, so local
-remote builds.
+builds are similar to remote builds.

 The YourBase YAML replaces both legacy CI configs and container build
 configuration formats like Dockerfile.
 It uses containers underneath and you can